 Hangzhou Leap Chem Co., Ltd. is one of the most professional manufacturers and suppliers of shikimic acid丨cas 138-59-0 in China.
-Welcome to wholesale custom made chemical products at competitive price from our factory.
-For more cheap products, contact us now.
+Welcome to wholesale bulk high quality chemical products at competitive price from our factory.
+If you have any enquiry about custom service, please feel free to email us.

 Specifications of Shikimic acid丨CAS 138-59-0